pynucastro/pynucastro/CONTRIBUTING.md

 done via pull requests.* A pull request should be generated from your fork of pynucastro and target the `main` branch.

-You should run the `py.test` unit tests on your changes, if possible, before issuing the PR.
-To run the unit tests, in the top `pynucastro/` directory, run:
+You should run the `pytest` unit tests on your changes, if possible, before issuing the PR.
+To run the unit tests, in the repository root
+run:

 ```
-py.test-3 -v .
+pytest -v
 ```

 To regenerate the reference network output files used in the unit